 Join the PTA

-You don’t have to be on the board of the Parent-Teacher Association (PTA) to be a member of the group.
+You don’t have to be on the board of the PTA to be a member of the group.
 The fee to join is nominal, and you will have access to not only the school PTA, but the national organization, as well.
-Plus it’s a great way to keep a pulse on school events, finances, and needs.
+Plus, it’s a great way to keep a pulse on school events, finances, and needs.

 Donate School Supplies